mmalisevic1/Rubicon/README.md

 Coding challenge for Rubicon

 * Web API built using ASP.NET and Entity Framework 6
-* The database is local SQL Server Express, the path to the .mdf file is `Rubicon\App_Data\Rubicon.Data.RubiconContext.mdf`
+* The database is **local** SQL Server Express, the path to the .mdf file is `Rubicon\App_Data\Rubicon.Data.RubiconContext.mdf`
 > Database is seeded with some initial data.
 In case something happens with database file, there is `Seed` method that can be run
-> in package manager console:
+> in package manager console having Rubicon.Data set as the Deafult Project:
 ```sh
 Update-Database
 ```
+> This will create the database with all the tables seeded with initial data
-* Collection of all requests availible for this Web API is provided in this link: https://www.getpostman.com/collections/1663d3ccc7dc68129818
+* Collection of all requests available for this Web API is provided in this link: https://www.getpostman.com/collections/1663d3ccc7dc68129818
 * This product is tested using both Unit tests and POSTMAN

 # Important